Stevie Baggs: Baltimore Ravens

+Calgary Stampeders

+On September 7, 2012, Baggs signed as a free agent with the Calgary Stampeders.

+Post-football career

 Baggs was featured in Season 2 of the reality/dating television series Match Made in Heaven.
 He has also appeared in television shows such as Love & Hip Hop: Atlanta, Necessary Roughness, and Star.
-Currently, Baggs has starring roles in Tyler Perry's drama/thriller Ruthless on BET+ and the Netflix series Cobra Kai.
+Baggs has had starring roles in Tyler Perry's drama/thriller Ruthless on BET+ and the Netflix series Cobra Kai, and can currently be seen on comedian Kountry Wayne's YouTube series.

+He has written two books, Greater Than The Game and Woke.